Bastion Host Configuration for Cluster Authorization

 Optional: Limit Concurrent SSH Sessions

-For additional security, you can restrict the number of concurrent SSH sessions per user by editing MaxSessions in
+For additional security, you can restrict the number of concurrent SSH sessions per user on the bastion host by

 For example, MaxSessions 1 limits each user to a single active SSH session.